fledge-iot/fledge-north-gcp/README.rst

 The plugin requires a certificate and private key to communicate with the IoT Core Gateway and also the Google root certificate.
-There certificates shoud be stored in the Fledge certificate store.
+There certificates should be stored in the Fledge certificate store.

 Configuration Items
 -------------------